 Some programs require students to take liberal arts electives.
-Liberal arts electives include a broad set of offerings in the humanities, social sciences, mathematics, and sciences, and some art or music courses.
-A complete list of liberal arts electives can be found below.
+Liberal Arts electives include a broad set of offerings in the humanities, social sciences, mathematics, and sciences, and some art or music courses.
+A complete list of Liberal Arts electives can be found below.

-Some programs designate specific categories within liberal arts electives.
+Some programs designate specific categories within Liberal Arts electives.
 Religious Studies electives include any course beginning with RST, as well as IDS 205: Crisis of Belief.
 A Natural Science elective can be fulfilled by taking any course with a preface of AST, BIO, CHE, or PHY.
-Social Sciences electives include any courses with prefaces of ANT, ECO, PSC, PSY, SOC.
+Social Sciences electives include any courses with prefaces of ANT, ECO, PSC, PSY, SOC, or the DMC courses listed under the "Liberal Arts Courses" below.
 Business electives can be fulfilled by taking any course with the BUS prefix.

-A complete list of courses that fulfill other categories, including Fine Arts, Art, Music, Music Industry, and Foundations of Psychology, can be found below.
+A complete list of courses that fulfill other categories, including Fine Arts, Art, Music, and Music Industry can be found below.